joseVidalJimenez/stm32/README.md

 # STM32 Playground

 ## Motivation:
-I wrote this project in order to learn how to use the arm tool chain using the command line to program and debug ARM STM32 microcontrollers.
+I wrote this project to learn how to use the arm tool chain using the command line to program and debug ARM STM32 microcontrollers.
-I originally I wanted to use the learning methodology called building blocks, so the project numbering resembles the knowledge stacking from one project to the next.

 ## Challenges:
 My previous experience with microcontrollers it was using keil microvision IDE.